Updated November 29, 2025, Feb2/26

 - Everyone is born with a different intensity of the pain of failing to ignore.

-- One of these edits/problem-solving responses to a decision is the fantasy that the feeling of relief will make me feel like acting, feel motivated to act, on my decision.
-(Here lies the source of the world’s fruitless search for motivation.)
+- One of these edits/problem-solving responses (psr’s) to a decision is the fantasy that the feeling of relief will make me feel like acting, feel motivated to act, on my decision.
+(Here lieth the source of the world’s fruitless search for motivation.)
 But it doesn’t work.
 As soon as I solve one problem, a new one appears.
 In fact, solving signals my brain that I want to do more solving, so I can get more relief.
 So, it brings me more problems.
-I call this constant line of psr’s “fear driven seeking of relief”.
-Others call it “second guessing” or “obsessing” about my decision.
+Quickly, the problem solving gains momentum, and grows out of my control until it becomes frightening and snaps me out of it.
+I call this constant line of psr’s “fear driven seeking of relief” or “second guessing” or “obsessing” or “bad momentum” about my decision.
+It’s the outcome of trying to feel like acting on my decision.

 - If my pain of failing to ignore is weak, I’m not afraid of it.
-Therefore I don’t produce anxiety – an abnormal fear of a normal situation, or other psr’s that mess around with my decision.
+Therefore, my brain doesn’t produce anxiety – an abnormal fear of a normal situation, and other psr’s that mess around with my decision.
+I’m free to focus on externalizing it by matching my actions to the image of me acting -my action image, that’s in my mind.

 3. My coming actual death